gyrostable/dynamic-rateprovider/doc/3clp-orchestrator/3clp-with-rateproviders.typ

 ]
 The pool is _out of range_ if the current (rate-scaled) prices $p^delta$ are not feasible, or equivalently $P^delta (p^delta) != p^delta$.

+Based on the reserve balances in the pool, the pool also exhibits an _actual_ current vector of spot prices $P^delta (t^delta)$.
+The pool exposes an arbitrage opportunity iff $P^delta (t^delta) != P^delta (p^delta)$.
+In the following, we will assume that this is not the case (i.e., $P^delta (t^delta) = P^delta (p^delta)$), following the usual argument that any such opportunity would quickly be taken by arbitrageurs.#footnote[
+  In the presence of swap fees, small price divergences (up to the fee) are not exploitable by arbitrageurs and therefore the the equality will only hold approximately.
+This is ignored here.
+]

 #figure(
   image(
     "3clp-price-space.png",
     width: 80%,
   ),
   placement: auto,
-  caption: [Space of representable pool prices in the 3CLP.
+  caption: [Space of feasible pool prices in the 3CLP.
 This is the intersection of three sets given by the condition that all implied balances need to be non-negative.
-Note that the axes should be labeled $Pxz^delta$ and $Pyz^delta$ instead of $pxz$ and $pyz$, respectively, in our notation here.], )<fig-representable-prices>
+Note that the axes should be labeled $Pxz^delta$ and $Pyz^delta$ instead of $pxz$ and $pyz$, respectively, in our notation here.
+The black square is $[alpha, 1\/alpha] times [alpha, 1\/alpha]$.
+Note that the lower corner $(alpha, alpha)$ of the square is not feasible, as are many other points in the square.], )<fig-representable-prices>

 = Rate provider update

 Assume now that we find ourselves in a situation where the pool is in equilibrium with the external market but out of range, i.e., $P^delta (t^delta) = P^delta (p^delta) != p^delta$.
-In this situation, no trading is possible at current market prices.
+In this situation, we have for at least one of the three asset pairs that no trading is possible in either direction at the current global market price.
 Our goal is now to update the rates $delta_x$ and $delta_y$ to new rates $delta'_x$ and $delta'_y$ such that the following two conditions hold:

 #[
 #set enum(numbering: n => strong(numbering("1.", n)))